 Please note that classes must be requested via the form above and requests must be made at least 7 days in advance of the date that instruction is needed.
-Course materials including in-class assignments need to be attached to the form.
+Course materials including in-class assignments need to be included in the form.

 All classes, whether for Library Instruction or class research, must be accompanied by their professor.